priyadarshi/Applozic-Chat-SDK-Documentation/README.md

  ```

- Step 8: If you want to load all contacts directly use below function (optional) :-
+Step 8: Function to **LOAD CONTACTS** (optional) :-

- Function used to load contacts -
+If you want to load all contacts directly use below function -
 ```
  $applozic.fn.applozic('loadContacts', 'PUT_CONTACT_LIST_JSON_HERE');
 ```